tjd1234/cmpt383summer2022/docs/languages/haskell/haskell_firstSteps_chp2.md

 sum [1..100]
 ```

-## A Few Simple FunctionDefinitions
+## A Few Simple Function Definitions

 Haskell functions are written in an *equational* style similar to mathematics: